Goran Vesić: Democratic Party

+Serbian Progressive Party

 In 2013 he left the Democratic Party, and joined the Serbian Progressive Party (SNS).
 In 2013, he became a member of the main board of the Serbian Progressive Party, and in 2016 he became a member of the presidency of the party.

 From 2014 to June 2018, he was the manager of the city of Belgrade.
 In June 2018, by the decision of the Assembly of the City of Belgrade, he was elected deputy mayor.
 He was sometimes described as the de facto mayor of Belgrade.
 During his term, Vesić was considered one of the most unpopular politicians in Serbia.
 In February 2022, he was named deputy chief of the SNS election headquarters at a session of the party leadership.
 He was replaced by Vesna Vidović in June 2022.

 Vesić appeared in the 17th position on the Serbian Progressive Party's Together We Can Do Everything electoral list in the 2022 general election.
 This was tantamount to election, and he was indeed elected to the National Assembly of Serbia when the list won a plurality victory with 120 out of 250 seats.
+Vesić was appointed minister of construction, transport and infrastructure and took office on 26 October 2022.

+In July 2024, Vesić tested positive for the coronavirus.
+He was placed on home treatment, and he continued to perform his duties from home.

+Novi Sad railway station canopy collapse and arrest

+Following the Novi Sad railway station canopy collapse and the death of 14 people on 1 November 2024, Vesić held a conference and announced his resignation as minister of construction on 4 November, while denying his responsibility for the accident.
+Vesić officially resigned the following day.
+His resignation was acknowledged by the National Assembly on 25 November.

+The railway station was renovated from 2021 to 2024 and Vesić participated in the opening ceremony of the renovated station.
+Vesić was arrested on 21 November due to the collapse of a railway station in Novi Sad.
+He was facing charges of causing public danger, a crime punishable by up to 12 years in prison.
+The High Court in Novi Sad ordered Vesić to be detained for up to 30 days, which prompted Vesić to start a hunger strike.
+On 26 November, Vesić was transferred to the Institute for Cardiovascular Diseases in Sremska Kamenica due to worsening health conditions.
+On 27 November, all charges against Vesić were dropped and he was released from custody.